kunal9922/Multilingual_Railways_Chatbot/README.md

     ```

 7. **Interact with the Chatbot:**
-    - Open a web browser and go to `http://localhost:5000` to interact with the chatbot through a simple web interface. under developemnt
+    - Open a web browser and go to `http://localhost:5000` to interact with the chatbot through a simple web interface (currently under development).

 ## Contribution Guidelines

 We welcome contributions!
-If you would like to contribute to the development of the Railways Chatbot
+If you would like to contribute to the development of the Railways Chatbot (This project is continuously evolving).

 ## License